imjohnbo/ok-to-test/README.md

 Though this provides peace of mind, many projects depend on the fork pull request model.
 If you've configured a GitHub Actions test workflow to trigger on pull requests, and those tests require secrets, the secrets aren't available and the workflow fails.

-No longer with this workaround, which shows an example [Prow](https://prow.k8s.io/command-help)-like `/ok-to-test` slash command configuration. 🥳 This project is not affiliated with GitHub.
+No longer with this workaround, which shows an example [Prow](https://prow.k8s.io/command-help)-like `/ok-to-test sha=<head-sha>` slash command configuration! 🥳

+This project is not affiliated with GitHub.

 <p align="center">
     <img src="https://user-images.githubusercontent.com/2993937/82742525-6f9ef900-9d2d-11ea-86a1-e0e6b978faaf.png" width="600" />